Ryantheinventor/EnhancedUnityTags/README.md

 ![Image](READMEPictures/AddTagPopup.png)

-### Adding tags to Compoent
+### Adding tags to Component
-- Right click on the Compoent in the inspector and select add tag
+- Right-click on the Component in the inspector and select add tag

 ![Image](READMEPictures/AddTagToComponent.png)